zkotti/cosmos-tour/guide.md

 <br>Source [TripAdvisor](https://www.tripadvisor.in/Attractions-g659499-Activities-Afghanistan.html)

 <br>
-Afghanistan, officially the Islamic Emirate of Afghanistan, is a landlocked country located at the crossroads of Central and South Asia.
-Referred to as the 'Heart of Asia', it is bordered by Pakistan to the east and south, Iran to the west, Turkmenistan to the northwest, Uzbekistan to the north, Tajikistan to the northeast, and China to the northeast and east.
-Occupying 652,864 square kilometers (252,072 sq mi) of land, the country is predominately mountainous with plains in the north and the southwest, which are separated by the Hindu Kush mountain range.
-As of 2021, its population is 40.2 million, composed mostly of ethnic Pashtuns, Tajiks, Hazaras, and Uzbeks.
-Kabul is the country's largest city and serves as its capital.
+Afghanistan is a landlocked country at the crossroads of Central and South Asia, officially known as the Islamic Emirate of Afghanistan.
+Pakistan to the east and south, Iran to the west, Turkmenistan to the northwest, Uzbekistan to the north, Tajikistan to the northeast, and China to the northeast and east form the 'Heart of Asia.'
+The country is mostly mountainous, with lowlands in the north and southwest split by the Hindu Kush mountain range, covering 652,864 square kilometers (252,072 square miles) of territory.
+It has a population of 40.2 million people as of 2021, with ethnic Pashtuns, Tajiks, Hazaras, and Uzbeks making up the majority.
+Kabul is the country's capital and the country's largest city.
 <br>Source [wiki](https://en.wikipedia.org/wiki/Afghanistan)

 ---